kjac/FormEditor/Docs/install.md

 Or, if you're using NuGet, you can install the [Form Editor](https://www.nuget.org/packages/FormEditor/) NuGet package.

 ## Setting up the data types
-Once the package is installed, go ahead and create a "Form Editor" data type.
+Once the package is installed, go ahead and create a Form Editor data type.

 ![Form Editor data types](img/data types.png)

-### Configuring the data type "Form Editor"
+### Configuring the Form Editor data type

 ##### Row layouts
 In the "Row layouts" section of the configuration you'll set up the row layouts you want available for your editors.
 A row layout consists of: